meyoungorcl/wercker-oke-demo/README.md

 Requires `Python 2` `pip` & `virtualenv` to run.

-Change Made by meyoungorcl on 03-JUL-2018
+Change2 Made by meyoungorcl on 03-JUL-2018